+Meaningful Name: Her name is the ancient Greek term for a symmetrical doubleheaded axe that originally came from Crete; it is often associated with goddesses and femininity.
 In addition, the Japanese pronunciation of her namenote Rabirisu, as opposed to Raburyusu is one kana away from "labyrinth"note Rabirinsu, the palace of Knossos which was designed to hold the Minotaur of Crete and is also derived from "labrys".
 Furthermore, it is believed that the goddess of the double-axe presided over Minoan palaces, especially the palace of Knossos.

 Mind Hive: All the remaining memories of the other 5th generation prototypes were transferred into her upon their destruction.
 It's eventually revealed the ghostly "spectators" of the P-1 Grand Prix are actually what's left of the other prototypes' Shadows, that all separated from Labrys at the same time as Labrys' own Shadow.

 Misapplied Phlebotinum: In-Universe: She has some powerful illusion capabilities built into her, but they're actually designed to reduce Labrys' cognitive dissonance and not be actively used against others.
 It's Shadow Labrys that really puts these abilities to good use.

 My Turn To Save You: She was rescued from the Midnight Channel at the end of Arena.
 In Ultimax, she returns to Inaba to repay the favor.